belu/microquark/docs/REST.md

 curl "http://127.0.0.1:8080/volksabstimmungen"
 ```

-This lists all the Volksabstimmungen and show their date and the Vorlagen (topics to vote on).
+This lists all the Volksabstimmungen with date and the topics to vote on.

 #### Create a new Volksabstimmung